Xilinx/Xilinx_Kria_KV260_Workshop/Part 1: Setup Board.md

 - Ethernet cable
 - HDMI/DI cable (optional) to connect a monitor display

+You can purchase all these items with the [KV260 Basic Accessory Pack](https://www.author.uat.xilinx.com/products/som/kria/kv260-vision-starter-kit/basic-accessory-pack.html)

 ## Xilinx Tools needed to Boot via SD card
 You will need the following tools installed on your computer or access via [AWS]() in order to boot via SD card
 - Vivado/Vitis for xsdb or xsct console